This Thomas Rosenthal knife was acquired through a coupon process at a local supermarket for this test.

 - From the Thomas Trend Factory line; R121A

 - Included in-store coupon promotions

 How the Thomas Santoku Performed

-This little Thomas knife is my favorite style of knife - the Santoku, and with a 5" blade, it's quite versatile for chopping, dicing and slicing vegetables.
+This little Thomas knife is my favorite style of knife—the Santoku, and with a 5" blade, it's quite versatile for chopping, dicing and slicing vegetables.
 The stainless blade is dimpled with the popular Granton edge that helps with food release.
 The blade has a nice thickness, making it easier to slice or chop.
-So I consider this knife a very useful kitchen tool.
+So we consider this knife a very useful kitchen tool.

 Overall Impression and Related Resources

 This Thomas Rosenthal Group stainless-handled knife is a popular design and very practical size for a variety of cutting/chopping tasks.
 It's easy to control, use and clean.
 This knife does offer good value when offered for a reasonable price.
 For the price, it's a worthwhile buy.